 - Maternity leave

-Most are allowed to stop working four weeks before the birth and many can stop eight weeks before.
+Most are allowed to stop working four weeks before the birth, and many leave eight weeks before.
 It depends on the agreement at that workplace.
 The leave is paid.

-After the birth the mother has 14 weeks of leave and the father has two weeks in the same period.
-After the 14 weeks they have 32 weeks where they can choose who is going to have the leave the father or the mother.
-You get paid, but the tariff is different from workplace to workplace.
+After the birth, the mother has 14 weeks of leave, and the father has two weeks in the same period.
+After the 14 weeks, they have 32 weeks where they can choose who is going to have the leave the father or the mother.
+You get paid, but the tariff is different from a workplace to workplace.

-I think it has had a very positive effect on the new families that the mother can stay at home so long and breast-feed without stress.
+I think it has had a very positive effect on the new families that the mother can stay at home so long and breastfeed without stress.
 The infant has time to learn to eat more solid food before he or she is going out to daycare.
 Most small children in Denmark do that from 8-10 months.
-It’s still not so usual to see fathers take a long leave to take care of a baby.
-But the fathers are so much more engaged in everything about the care of the baby and that is very visible to be seen in the streets or at places like swimming centres where babies are taken to swim lessons.
+It’s still not so usual to see fathers take an extended leave to take care of a baby.
+But the fathers are so much more engaged in everything about the responsibility of the baby, and that is very visible to be seen in the streets or at places like swimming centres where babies are taken to swim lessons.

 - Health visiting and home doctor

-All check ups at the doctor, midwife and the home visits by the health visitor are free.
-We pay high taxes and most are very glad that money is not involved in these health consultations.
-Nobody should choose not to show up or having a dialogue at home with the Health Visitor because of payment.
+All check-ups at the doctor, midwife and the home visits by the health visitor are free.
+We pay high taxes, and most are very glad that money is not involved in these health consultations.
+Nobody should choose not to show up or have a dialogue at home with the Health Visitor because of payment.